 The 3 essential routes around Annecy

-The trail starts gently along the edge of the lake, then you take the balcony road above Veyrier for a gentle warm-up and a view that sets the tone.
-The trail joins the road to the Col de Bluffy, regular and with a low percentage, you can enjoy the view of the Château de Menthon before reaching the foot of the Col de la Forclaz.
+The route starts gently along the lake shore, then you take the scenic road above Veyrier for a gentle warm-up and a view that sets the tone.
+The route then joins the road to the Col de Bluffy, a steady climb with a gentle gradient, where you can enjoy the view of Menthon Castle before reaching the foot of the Col de la Forclaz.

 The (many) bonuses of this map: